iOS App Development Basics for Beginners (2025): SwiftUI, Xcode, State, Storage & App Store Checklist

 Info.plist

-A configuration file that includes metadata and permission usage descriptions.
+A configuration file that includes metadata and permission usage descriptions shown to the user.

 Entitlements

-Capability flags that enable features like push notifications or iCloud.
+Capability flags enabling platform features like push notifications or iCloud.

 URLSession